RESL 1500 Winter 2026. Thompson Rivers University.

 This methodology was conducted to determine the protein composition of milk samples.
 This analytical chemistry experiment was one of many I completed in this course and others.
 These methodology were provided by the course material then implemented in lab and reported in the report.

-Lab Project Report – Chem 3520 (Winter 2025)
+Cell Physiology Lab Experiment – Chem 3520 (Winter 2025)

 This laboratory experiment was conducted with a group to determine the effects of high sugar concentration on live eukaryotic cell culture.
 The experimental methods were developed by myself and my collaborators based on prior labs in the course and also from literature.
 All methodology is reported in the lab report.
 The report was written with equal contributions from myself and two other group members.